West Africa: Nature

 Before European colonisation, West African countries such as those from the Senegambia region (Senegal and the Gambia) used to have a diverse wildlife including lions, hippopotamus, elephants, antelopes, leopards etc. However, during colonization, the European colonizers such as the French and British killed most of the wildlife particularly the lions, using their body parts as trophies.
 By the turn of the 20th century, the Senegambia region had lost most of its lion population and other exotic animals due to poaching.
 By the 1930s, the Gambian elephant population became extinct.
-That phenomenon was not only limited to the Senegambia region but affected much of West African as the region lost much of its "natural resources once tied so closely to its cultural identity.
+That phenomenon was not only limited to the Senegambia region but affected much of West Africa as the region lost much of its "natural resources once tied so closely to its cultural identity.
 Poaching has stolen most of its wildlife."
 The British issued poaching licenses, and although they would later try to reverse the damage that had been done by attempting to preserve what was left of the local wildlife, but by that time, it was too late.
-During the 1930s, the elephant population in the Gold Coast was about 300, and Sierra Leona between 500 and 600.
+During the 1930s, the elephant population in the Gold Coast was about 300, and Sierra Leone between 500 and 600.
 Although a small number of elephants survived in Nigeria, hunting, agricultural expansion and clearing of forest in that country drastically affected its wildlife population, particularly elephants.

 Despite the historical damage that has been done to the region's wildlife populations, there are still some protected nature reserves within the region.
 Some of these include: